Saint Adalbert, Bishop and Martyr

-Optional Memorial: Liturgical Color: Red
+Liturgical Color: Red

-Courageous men like St. Adalbert don’t just happen.
+Courageous men like Saint Adalbert don’t just happen.
 They are forged over time in red hot fires.
-Adalbert had a long, difficult, and interesting career before losing his life for the faith.
+Adalbert had a long, difficult, and interesting ecclesiastical career before giving his life for the faith.
 He was baptized as Vojtěch.
-But he was so impressed with the saintly German Bishop, named Adalbert, who taught him that he took his tutor’s name at Confirmation.
-Adalbert was then named Bishop of Prague at a young age, and challenged the people of his diocese as they slowly shed their pre-Christian customs and learned what it meant to be true children of God.
-Bishop Adalbert had a strong temperament which led him to abandon his diocese twice and flee to Rome.
-But he always returned to the north: to the Czech people, to Hungary, and to Poland.
-He was a pan Slavic Bishop equipped to evangelize throughout Central and Eastern Europe.
+But he was so impressed with the saintly German Bishop named Adalbert who taught him, that he took his tutor’s name at Confirmation.
+Adalbert was then named Bishop of Prague at a young age, a consecration whose responsibilities turned him into a far more serious Christian.
+He quickly matured into his exalted vocation.
+Bishop Adalbert started aggressively challenging the people of his diocese to shed their pre-Christian customs and to learn what it meant to be true children of God.
+But Adalbert had a strong temperament and came from a noble family with serious enemies, all of which led him to abandon his diocese twice and flee to Rome.
+In the Eternal City, he came to know the Benedictines and lived as a monk for several months.
+Later he would establish Benedictine monasteries in the North in the hope of holding the Christian ground he gained.
+And to the North he always returned: to Bohemia, to Germany, to Hungary, and to Poland.
+He was a multilingual and multicultural Pan Slavic Bishop fully equipped to evangelize throughout Central and Eastern Europe.

 Read about St. Adalbert: